SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 ${}\_{2}F\_{1}()$.

 However, there are several things we _haven't_ done:
+- We haven't proven any sort of continuity at $R = 1$, i.e., whether the two forms of the PDF we cooked up above hook up continuously.
+Should probably do that.
 - We haven't confirmed all the details of how to get the CDF; there's probably some bit of hypergeometric lore that will tell us the integral identities above from which the CDFs follow straightforwardly (or as straightforwardly as things go here).